MeowingDavis/blank_deno_blog/posts/post9.md

   if (bgToggle) {
     background(220);
   }
+  //iter works when viewing locally but im not sure why when uploaded to deno it doesnt display. it much cooler when it works :/
+  // This code calculates the current iteration for an animation that moves back and forth within the screen width. const modNumber = (2 * innerWidth) - 1; // Set the modulo limit to the screen width multiplied by 2 minus 1 let iter = ((frameCount % modNumber) + 1); // Add 1 to the iteration to avoid it being 0 iter = iter > innerWidth ? (modNumber - iter) : iter;

   // Set the ellipse to have no outline noStroke();

-  //Calculate the diamater of the ellipse let diameter = 100 + 50 * noise(angle + 20);
+  //Calculate the diameter of the ellipse let diameter = 100 + 50 * noise(angle + 20);

-  // Calculate the ellipse coordinates let x = width/2 + 50 * noise(angle);
+  // Calculate the ellipse coordinates let x = width / 2 + 50 * noise(angle);
-  let y = height/2 + 50 * noise(angle+10);
+  let y = height / 2 + 50 * noise(angle + 10);

   // Set ellipse mode to the center ellipseMode(CENTER);

-  // Apply color using different wave frequencies(I was initally using random but i wasnt enjoying the flashing changes so ive decided to use what i imagine is similar to an lfo) let r = 255 * 0.5 * (1 + sin(frameCount * 0.01));
+  // Apply color using different wave frequencies let r = 255 * 0.5 * (1 + sin(frameCount * 0.01));
   let g = 255 * 0.5 * (1 + sin(frameCount * 0.02));
   let b = 255 * 0.5 * (1 + sin(frameCount * 0.03));
   fill(r, g, b);

-  // Recursively draw the ellipse recursive_ellipse(x, y, diameter, diameter);
+  // Recursively draw the ellipse recursive_ellipse(x, y, iter, diameter);

-  // Update the angle
+  // Update angle for noise used in ellipse calculations angle += 0.01;
-  angle += 0.05;
 }

 //Recursive function to draw an ellipse function recursive_ellipse(x, y, w, h) {